 JOIN A CHORAL ENSEMBLE!
 (You will love it)

-Please see the Choral Activities website for more information about Chamber Choir, University Chorale, Women's Choir, and Conductors' Chorus.
+Please see the Choral Activities website for more information about Chamber Choir, University Chorale, Women's Choir (not offered Spring 2021), and Conductors' Chorus.

-For Fall 2020, the Chamber Choir and Conductor's Chorus will be in-person, rehearsing outside in a covered location.
-Chorale and Women's Choir will be held remotely.
-Placement hearings (via Zoom, week of Aug.
-24) are required for all choirs, but prior preparation is only required for Chamber Choir.
-Please see the Choral Ensembles page for details about the four ensembles, and the Auditions page for how to sign up.
+For Spring 2021, the Chamber Choir and Conductor's Chorus will be in-person, when possible.
+Chorale will be held remotely.
+Short and painless placement hearings (via Zoom) are required for all choirs, but prior preparation is only required for Chamber Choir.
+Please see the Choral Activities site for details about the ensembles, and the Auditions page for how to sign up.

-For those interested in auditioning for University Chorale, please email Dr. Paparo at email@example.com.
-Tenors and basses are especially encouraged to audition.
+For those interested in auditioning for University Chorale, please email Dr. Paparo at email@example.com to set up a time (pre-semester or the first week).
+Rehearsals begin on February 1.

-If you are interested in singing in Women’s Choir or Conductors' Chorus, email Dr. Thornton at firstname.lastname@example.org.
+If you are interested in singing in Conductors' Chorus, please email Dr. Thornton at firstname.lastname@example.org to set up an audition time.
+Rehearsals begin on February 9.

 General info: Ensembles are open to all UMass Amherst students, subject to auditions held at the beginning of each semester.
 All ensembles appear in concert on campus several times a year.
 Ensembles have also been selected to represent UMass Amherst at conventions and festivals that have included Symphony Hall in Springfield, MA; the Washington, D.C. home of the Marine Band; and the Capitol Building in Boston.